mstagg/USI_SW_Dev/README.md

-Website for USI Software Development project.
-Running on Apache.
+Evansville Day School webapp for USI software development class.
+Powered by Django, ran on Apache2.